FoxLisk/alttp-notes/glitches/transition_corruption/statue_drag.md

 ## Arm Statue Drag

+In the statue drag state, when you press A you will grab a nonexistent statue.
+If you grab the nonexistent statue and then let go of A, you'll lose the state, so we go to some pains to get hit instead of letting go of the statue.
+Remember not to try to dash!

-This depends on whether or not you have mirror.
+Actually arming it depends on whether or not you have mirror.

 ### With Mirror

-1. Touch the statue in the 2nd room and mirror
+Touch the pushable statue in the 2nd room and mirror
-    * This puts you in a state where if you hit A you will grab a nonexistent statue.
-        * Note: this overrides picking up bombs

 ### Without Mirror